santashifinn/artouch-fe/README.md

  - **ARTouch** is a web app with a responsive UI that intuitively guides users to search, view, and create curated exhibitions of artworks from the [**Rijksmuseum**](https://www.rijksmuseum.nl/en) in Amsterdam and the [**Cleveland Museum of Art**](https://www.clevelandart.org/) in Ohio

+ ### In full:

+ - Users can **browse artworks**, from a list view, with **"Previous" and "Next" page navigation options** to prevent loading of too many items at once
+ - Users can **search and filter artworks** to make it easier to navigate through larger lists of items
+ - Users can then **view images and essential details** about each artwork **individually** using a lightbox style display
+ - Users can **save their favourite artworks**, adding or removing pieces as they see fit, and view them at their leisure on their userpage

 ## How to use

 ### Search options